Marino Faliero: Governorships and ambassadorships

-In September Faliero was briefly part of a commission dealing with the revolt of Zara (Zadar), the chief Venetian possession in Dalmatia.
-On 20 November Faliero was designated captain of the naval forces against Zara, but this was soon altered to a six-month command of the land forces ten days later, a move of uncertain legality as Faliero had already accepted the previous appointment.
+In September, Faliero was briefly part of a commission dealing with the revolt of Zara (Zadar), the chief Venetian possession in Dalmatia.
+On 20 November, Faliero was designated captain of the naval forces against Zara, but this was soon altered to a six-month command of the land forces ten days later, a move of uncertain legality as Faliero had already accepted the previous appointment.
 He never seems to have exercised this command, however, and on 14 January 1346 he was again named captain of the sea.
 Sailing to Zara with a fleet, he arrived there at the end of February, but already in March was obliged to subordinate himself to Pietro Civran, who arrived at the scene with another Venetian fleet as commander-in-chief of all naval forces.
-With the defeat of a relief attempt by King Louis I of Hungary in early July, the military situation dramatically shifted in favour of the Venetians, and by the end of the same month Faliero was back in Venice.
-From 4 August 1346 to 4 August 1347 Faliero served a second term as podestà of Treviso.
+With the defeat of a relief attempt by King Louis I of Hungary in early July, the military situation dramatically shifted in favour of the Venetians, and by the end of the same month, Faliero was back in Venice.
+From 4 August 1346 to 4 August 1347, Faliero served a second term as podestà of Treviso.

-In November 1347, Faliero was member of a commission to examine correspondence with Louis I of Hungary, before going for a second term as podestà to Serravalle in the next year.
+In November 1347, Faliero was a member of a commission to examine correspondence with Louis I of Hungary, before going for a second term as podestà to Serravalle in the next year.
 In the meantime, Venice was devastated by the Black Death, which killed his brother, Ordelaffo.
 While still at Serravalle, on 24 September 1348, Faliero was elected captain-general of the land forces against the city of Capodistria (Koper), which had revolted against Venetian rule.
 By the time he arrived in Venice and began preparations, however, the revolt was already subdued, and he only went to Capodistria as a commissioner in November, to ensure its defence and examine how the revenue derived from it could be increased.
 In February–April 1349, as savio agli ordini, he was charged with the Republic's deteriorating relationship with its traditional rival, the Republic of Genoa, which would soon lead to the outbreak of the Third Genoese–Venetian War.
 He was then sent as envoy to the papal legate, Guy de Montfort, on the issue of the accumulated arrears, due to the plague and the imminent war with Genoa, of the decima dei morti, the tithe that ought to be paid to the Church from the property of deceased Venetians.
 Neither Faliero nor his eventual successors could resolve the matter, which festered and poisoned the Republic's relations with the Church for decades.